Who qualifies for $17B in student loan forgiveness Biden has approved so far? - NewsBreak

 Another 400,000 borrowers with total and permanent disability have received $7.8 billion in student loan debt forgiven.

 In August, over 323,000 borrowers were awarded more than $5.8 billion in automatic student loan discharges under a new regulation by the Education Department .
-To identify eligible borrowers, officials used existing data from the Social Security Administration.Student debt to be erased for 40K borrowers, 3.6M brought closer to cancelation: Here’s why
+To identify eligible borrowers, officials used existing data from the Social Security Administration.Motorcycle, moving truck involved in Howland road rage incident; shots fired

 Through that data matching, Federal Student Aid COO Richard Cordray said approximately 15,000 to 20,000 newly eligible borrowers will have their loans discharged each quarter.